Search

 In situations like these, it’s important to know that you can take a step back and remove yourself from the situation.
 Remember that doing this does not mean that you’re conceding, but rather that you’re removing yourself from a toxic situation and looking after your own well-being.

-6) Be Conscious Of Your Body Language
+6. Be Conscious of Your Body Language

 We all know the importance of body language – it can often be a dead giveaway as to how someone is really feeling.
 When standing up for yourself, you need to come across as confident, as this will help you remain more assertive.
 Be sure to stand up straight, maintain eye contact and speak clearly and calmly – this will show the person that you mean business.